The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Introduction

 \section{Introduction}

-Stellar bars are a prevalent feature in disk galaxies throughout the local Universe, with observations indicating that approximately 60\% of nearby disk galaxies possess bars \citep{eskridge00,whyte02,menendez07,marinova07}.
+Stellar bars are a prevalent feature in disk galaxies throughout the local Universe, with observations indicating that approximately 60\% of nearby disk galaxies possess bars \citep{eskridge00,whyte02,menendez07,marinova07, wang25}.
 As rotating non-axisymmetric components, bars exert a significant influence on the secular evolution of their host galaxies by redistributing angular momentum between the disk and halo.
 This induces substantial gas inflows toward the central regions, shaping the morphological and dynamical characteristics of galactic centers \citep{combes85, athanassoula92, combes93, buta96, athanassoula13, seo19}.
 Through these mechanisms, bars drive the emergence of diverse nuclear structures, including nuclear stellar disks (NSDs), nuclear stellar rings (NSRs), and nuclear star clusters (NSCs), all of which prove essential for investigating the complex processes at play in the galactic center \citep{schultheis25}.
 NSDs consist of rotationally supported, kinematically cold stellar populations that remain distinct from classical bulges and the bars themselves, frequently serving as sites of ongoing star formation \citep{bittner20,gadotti20}.
 NSRs, which are primarily gaseous and actively star-forming, typically emerge at the outer peripheries of NSDs, whereas NSCs form highly dense, pressure-supported stellar components at the galactic core \citep{neumayer20, erwin24,gleis26}.
-Based on their chemodynamical properties in the Milky Way, \cite{nogueras23} suggested that nuclear structures might have originated from a single progenitor structure.
+The exact formation of NSCs is still an active area of research, but two primary mechanisms are (1) the spiraling of star clusters and (2) in-situ formation via gas inflow, which is more common in more massive galaxies \citep{fahrion22,fahrion24}.
+For instance, \cite{nogueras23} suggested that nuclear structures in the Milky Way might have originated from a single progenitor structure, but the scaling relations of NSC and NSD by \cite{gadotti25} find no indication that these nuclear structures share the same assembly history.